-- Collegiate Concepts will pick up your loft and/or MicroFridge.
-Lofts should be disassembled.
-MicroFridges should be unplugged, clean, and dry; the fridge and freezer doors should be left open.
+Collegiate Concepts will pick up your MicroFridge.
+They should be unplugged, clean, and dry; the fridge and freezer doors should be left open.

 Dining Information & Wellness Tips for Finals Week

-- 24-Hour Quiet Hours begin at 7 p.m. on April 28 and are in effect until 10 a.m. on May 6, while students are studying for and taking final exams.
+24-Hour Quiet Hours begin on Fri., April 26 at 7 p.m. and are in effect until Sat., May 4 at 10 a.m. while students are studying for and taking final exams.
 Be considerate of your neighbors during this time.

 Be especially mindful of noise created by disassembling bunked/lofted beds, as well as packing and moving belongings.
 If you have a problem with noisy neighbors, do not hesitate to contact a Residential Living staff member for assistance.